Noplama/.SVG-animations/README.md

-# hello-world
+# .SVG animations
-a place for publishing creative things
+a place for creative animations useful for websites.